AdamT84/rock-paper-scissors-lizard-spock/README.md

 ### Future Features

+- Change the result message to show the game rule, Paper wraps Rock for instance, rather than win/lose/tie.
 - I would like to add some mutable sound effects for win and lose.
 - Add animation to game over image.
 - Add the ability to player vs a human player as well as the computer.
-- Add play online functionality
+- Add play online functionality.

 ## Technologies Used